adlatusrobotics/carebt_ros2/README.md

 ## About

-Packages to use careBT together with ROS2.
+Packages to use careBT together with ROS2 Kilted.

 ## Documentation